davideamato/extract_tables/README.md

 3. Target ID Excel file
    - This contains all the IDs which the data will be extracted for.
    - The values here _must_ correspond to the the ID numbers extracted from the PDF filenames.
 If this is not the case, the script will raise an error and terminate execution.
+   - __IMPORTANT__: The order of the IDs in the output Excel file will match the order provided in this file.
+For the order of the IDs, in the folder for each marker, to correspond to the what appears in _master_, the order provided must correspond to the internal source sheet.
    - The assumed structure is that: 1) No headers, 2) IDs are all placed within a single column.
    - This almost equivalent to a csv file.
 However, to remain consistent with the other inputs being an excel file.
 4. [settings.py](settings.py)